j-scharrenbach/tado-individual-away-control/README.md

 The `zone_id` field can be a single zone id, a list of zone ids (e.g. `[1, 2, 3]`) or the string `"default"`, which applies to all zones no rule is defined for.
 Keep in mind: There can only be one rule per zone, otherwise the application will terminate.

-Multiple rules aswell as multiple devices are possible.
-Only if all devices are not available, the state of the zone is away.
-The `deep sleep mode` is acitvated, when a zone is set to away mode for `deep_sleep_after_hours` number of hours.
-Then the temperature is set to `deep_sleep_temperature`.

 To list all zones run
 ```
 python3 start.py --list-zones
 ```

+The `device` field needs to be a list of the names of the devices which need to be away from home to activate the corresponsing rule.
+The names must exactly match those from the Tado configuration.
+Multiple devices need to be separated via comma.

 To list all devices run
 ```
 python3 start.py --list-zones
 ```

+Multiple rules aswell as multiple devices are possible.
+Only if all devices are not available, the state of the zone is away.
+The `deep sleep mode` is acitvated, when a zone is set to away mode for `deep_sleep_after_hours` number of hours.
+Then the temperature is set to `deep_sleep_temperature`.

 The `default_stale_state` defines how the system behaves if a device gets stale (is not responding). `"SUSTAIN"` takes the last known state and continues the corresponding behavior.
 If the device has (or has not) been at home, is is assumed that the state did not change. `"HOME"` always sets the state to `at_home = true` and `"AWAY"` sets the state to `at_home = false`.